OpenAgricultureFoundation/openag_pfc2/instructions.md

 ## Submodule Build Instructions

 Follow the directions to assemble each submodule.
-Each submodule can be assembled in parallel.
+Each submodule can be assembled in parallel, but some will take longer than others to complete.

 - [Frame](./Instructions/frame.md)
 - [Electronics Panel](./Instructions/electronics_panel.md)